TBD54566975/incubation-dcx/README.md

 # Decentralized Credential Exchange (DCX)

+DCX is a new Decentralized Web Nodes (DWN) protocol that facilitates the decentralized exchange of borrower data for lender money seurely and privately and a npm package that implements the protocol as a one-click server solution.

-DCX is a new DWeb Node (DWN) procotol meant to facilitate the exchange of verifiable credentials between applicants and issuers.
-DCX is a "credentials in, credentials out" asynchronous web server that manages these interactions.
-The protocol is open and permissionless leveraging the benefits of DWNs, Verifiable Credentials (VCs) and many other powerful Web5 primitives.
-As mentioned above, the protocol is designed to facilitate the decentralized exchange of credentials between applicants, issuers and data providers; more specifically, DCX interacts with applicant and issuer DWNs performing CRUD operations on DWN Records.
-Different types of DWN record schemas are defined to represent different messages being sent to/from different actors.
-These records contain informatino about the VCs required as inputs to the DCX server to received as outputs different VCs.
+As an open, permissionless, "credentials in, credentials out" asynchronous web server, DCX leverages the strongest Web5 primitives: DWNs, Verifiable Credentials (VCs), Credential Manifests, Verifiable Presentations and Presentation Exchange amongst  other important Web5 primitives.
+DCX facilitates decentralized credential exchange by performing CRUD operations on both applicant and issuer DWNs.
+Different DWN record schemas represent various messages sent between actors, detailing the VCs required as inputs and outputs for the DCX server.

 [Credential Manifests](https://identity.foundation/credential-manifest/) are a big part of what makes DCX work.
 These documents outline key pieces of information:
 1. The input credentials required by the issuer